tenancy/docs/docs/governance/tenancy/donations.md

 is not sustainable without proper financial backing.
 You can support development via the following methods:

+## GitHub Sponsors

+On all our repositories you will find a button with a heart to sponsor the project through Open Collective or our sponsorable developers separately.

 ## Open Collective

 Our Open Collective offers one-time and recurring pledges.
 Open Collective works as our